dasfruit808/astrocatlobby/README.md

 ```

 The development server runs with Vite and will automatically reload when you change files.
 To produce an optimized build run `npm run build`.

+## Custom page background

+Add a `webpagebackground.png` file to the `public/` directory to replace the default gradient backdrop that surrounds the lobby canvas.
+The image is applied automatically when present and falls back to the gradient when removed.